-This is relevant to staff working intensively with people with a learning disability including those who take a lead in decision making and developing or disseminating good practice.
-For example, this may include learning disability nurses, clinical psychologists, psychiatrists, GPs with special interest in learning disability, social workers etc. It may also include registered managers and other social care leaders including operational managers who have responsibility for services which provide care and support to people with a learning disability
+This is relevant to staff working intensively with people with a learning disability including those who take a lead in decision-making and developing or disseminating good practice.
+For example, this may include (but is not limited to) learning disability nurses, clinical psychologists, psychiatrists, GPs with special interest in learning disability, allied health professionals, social workers etc. It may also include registered managers and other social care leaders including operational managers who have responsibility for services which provide care and support to people with a learning disability.